code-reading-graz/main/README.md

 thoughts and stories.
 Prepared presentations are welcome, but self-promotion is discouraged, so please do not be an author or related to the code owners.

+We're flexible with any kind of presentation, workshop, or discussion.
+In best case we keep it similar to a bookclub:

+- A topic (software, programming language, technology, etc.) is announced timely before the event.
+- Readers are encouraged to look into the topic.
+You can prepare details, run specific showcases, or have a list of questions prepared you would like to share.
+However, there's no need to prepare at all - it can be fun to explore a project together, without having ever looked into it.
+- As with a bookclub we do not follow specific goals in discussions.
+Everyone should feel welcome.
+Members are expected to understand that others have different opinions, as well as level of experience.
+- Discussions are a great way to learn from each other.
+What are similar solutions to what we've just seen?
+How can it be implemented in a more efficient way?
+What would be the benefits and downsides?

 ## FAQ

+**I'm in, Where and When?** It is planned to meet in the middle of each month for about two hours in the evening.
+The location will be announced about two weeks in advance.

 **How do I suggest a talk or topic?** We use [GitHub Discussions] to share ideas, thoughts, feedback, and discuss about upcoming topics.
 Please do not